County settles suit brought by daughter of slain woman

 Lee’s Manhattan attorney, Mariel LaSasso, wrote in a Sept.
 5 letter to the court that the county and Lee have entered into a settlement agreement, according to court documents.
 The amount was not disclosed.

-Hempstead Village promised in 2017 to pay Lee a judgement of $1 million plus attorneys’ fees and other costs, documents show.
+Hempstead Village promised in 2017 to pay Lee a judgment of $1 million plus attorneys’ fees and other costs, documents show.

 “Ms. Lee is a hero for bringing this lawsuit and exposing the truth about the complex and dangerous reality that she and other domestic violence victims face, which must be met with an appropriate and coordinated law enforcement response,” LaSasso said in a statement Tuesday.